AdaCore/spark2014/docs/ug/en/spark_mode.rst

    is

-We say that a package or a subprogram is library-level if it is either top-level (i.e. it is the outermost program unit declared in a given compilation unit) or declared immediately within another library-level package (which excludes the content of subprogram bodies).
+We say that a package or a subprogram is library-level if it is either top-level (i.e. it is a library unit; its declaration is the outermost program unit declared in a given compilation unit) or declared immediately within another library-level package (which excludes, for example, declarations inside subprogram bodies).
 For example, all the packages in the following code snippet are library-level packages:

 .. code-block:: ada